 The UK aid logo is used widely in the countries where we work, on items such as health clinics, school books and emergency food supplies, to publicly acknowledge development programmes funded by the UK taxpayer

-The Department for International Development (DFID) uses aid to tackle the global challenges of our time including poverty and disease, mass migration, insecurity and conflict.
+The Foreign, Commonwealth & Development Office (FCDO) uses aid to tackle the global challenges of our time including poverty and disease, mass migration, insecurity and conflict.

 This is how UK aid works to make the world – and ultimately the UK – a better, safer and more prosperous place:

 How you can get involved:

 Join Connecting Classrooms through Global Learning - UK schools can partner with another school around the world to learn about global issues through our programme with the British Council for young people aged 7 to 14 years old.
 This includes the opportunity to apply for money to create your Pupil Action Projects.
 Together, we can take action to change the world!

 UK Aid Match provides opportunities for the UK public to engage with international development issues and have a say in how UK aid is spent.
 For every £1 donated to a UK Aid Match charity appeal, the government also contributes £1 of UK aid to match it.